 Have Windows default mapping of network drives be network dependent, similar to how the Windows default printer can be set to be network dependent.

-Network Drive Control (NDC) for Windows Vista, 7, 8 & higher, both 32-bit & 64-bit, is an example of a utility I wrote to solve a frustrating problem I frequently encountered, namely wanting my network servers, both at work & home, mapped to Windows drives in a network specific manner.
+Network Drive Control (NDC) for Windows Vista, 7, 8, & 10, both 32-bit & 64-bit, and Windows 11, is an example of a utility I wrote to solve a frustrating problem I frequently encountered, namely wanting my network servers, both at work & home, mapped to Windows drives in a network specific manner.
 While one can tell Windows to try to map all of the drives at logon, I didn't like the long delays waiting for the time outs of the drive mapping for the networks that are not connected. (i.e. Waiting for the mapping of the home network drives to timeout when on my work network, and vice versa.)
 So I wrote my own utility which would examine the network environment after I logged in, and based on what network it found itself on, it would only attempt to map those drives it knew were on that network.
-Basically, I wanted the map network drives on login to function equivalently to the way the Windows "default printer" does by being network specific.
-(Start → Devices and Printers → Manage Default Printers) The short of it is I wrote a two module program to do just that, and hence Network Drive Control was born.
+Basically, I wanted the map network drives on login to function equivalently to the way the Windows 7 "default printer" did by being network specific.
+(Start → Devices and Printers → Manage Default Printers) The short of it is I wrote a modular program to do just that, and hence Network Drive Control was born.

 Network Drive Control has no limit to the number of networks or drives that can be configured (except Windows built in limits), and drive letters can be redundant. i.e. If on one network you like a resource to be mapped to drive, say, X:, and on a different network you'd like to have a different resource also mapped to X:, you can configure Network Drive Control to do so.

-We add the usual weasel words that there are no warranties that this software will work correctly or will even run on your machine, and that you use it at your own risk.
+We add the usual warning that there are no warranties that this software will work correctly or will even run on your machine, and that you use it at your own risk.

 Click here to download locally